 - The Diamond Wool Endurance Contoured Felt Pad is highly recommended for Western riders.
 It is made of 50% polyester and 50% wool and contoured along the spinal area to enhance comfort.
 Moreover, the material choice is also effective in terms of preventing the saddle pad from slipping off the horse’s back on bumpy trails and minimizing heat build-up.

-In trail riding, it is equally important that both the rider and the horse are safe and comfortable.
+In trail riding, if you’ve got a good trail riding breed, the next important step is to use the right tack.
 For this purpose, the rider should do proper research before investing in the most suitable saddle pad.
 Besides, it is important to realize that horse saddle pads for trail riding are capable of a lot more than just ensuring comfort.

 Although there is a vast range of Western saddle pads and English saddle pads available today, we hope that our top picks will help you find a saddle pad perfect for your trail riding experience.
 Also, don’t forget your helmet and gloves while riding.
 Have a safe and happy ride!